Custom Software · Hampton

 How to choose a developer in Hampton

 Choose a team fluent in defense and aerospace compliance, with US-person developers and a clear answer on CMMC and ITAR.
 Hampton Roads has a deep bench of cleared engineering talent draw on it.
 Make them tell you which of your needs they'd build versus buy a vendor who recommends custom for everything is selling, not advising.
-Pair the build with a custom ERP (Enterprise Resource Planning) and business intelligence dashboards so your owned data feeds your reporting.
+Pair the build with a custom ERP (Enterprise Resource Planning) and business intelligence (BI) dashboards so your owned data feeds your reporting.

 From kickoff to launch: the schedule